CED M2 Optical Chronograph

 There are now chronograph technologies that employ electromagnetic and sound sensing but they have some serious limitations.
 The new Magnetospeed solves a problem when shooting at a range with limited access to the front of the bench but it cannot be used on most handguns and when attached to a rifle barrel will change the bullet point of impact.
 Systems that use the speed of sound have a huge sensing area but will not work with subsonic calibers and do not have repeaters so they can be operated from behind the muzzle.
 We question if the circuits in these products are fast enough for high velocity rifle calibers given their extremely short distance between the start and stop sensors.

-The shooting community has been patiently waiting for the new LabRadar Doppler radar system ($600+ with accessories) scheduled to ship this fall.
-For the first time an affordable Doppler radar chronograph promises to do everything all the other technologies deliver PLUS the ability to capture velocities at several ranges!
+The shooting community has been patiently waiting for the new Labradar Doppler radar system ($600+ with accessories) now shipping on a limited basis.
 As soon as the finalized product ships to RSI, we will begin work on integrating support into the RSI Shooting Lab.

-Will LabRadar kill optical chronographs as some suggest?
+Will Labradar kill optical chronographs as some suggest?
 Definitely not.
 All available technologies have their issues and any can miss shots.
+Labradar is no acception but due to it's different technology, the issues are quite different.
 Optical chronographs will always be more affordable.
 In our opinion many of the problems associated with optical systems are overstated or are more problematic with other brands.
 We rarely have issues with the CED M2 when equpped with the optional IR lighting option.
-The LabRadar product is a welcome addition at the top of the market but will also have some limitations.
-As long as the FCC restricts transmissions from privately owned radar devices, it may never be possible to capture meaningful down range data for small boat tail bullets.
+The Labradar product is a welcome addition at the top of the market but can still miss shots and is affected by ground clutter, positioning, etc. As long as the FCC restricts transmissions from privately owned radar devices, it will never be possible to capture down range data for small boat tail bullets to long range.
 However, given that limitation, what it "May" do for larger long range calibers (and in particular flat based hunting bullets) is truly exciting.
-We tentatively plan to add the LabRadar to our inventory for serious long-range large-bore shooters..
+We tentatively plan to add the Labradar to our inventory for serious long-range large-bore shooters..

 It is our opinion the CED M2 chronograph will continue to be the best general -use value for shooters.
 It is accurate, will work with any caliber and will not change the point of impact.
 It's large display can still be used to get down range velocities and when equipped with the optional IR Lighting option, a CED will work in pitch dark.
 The bottom line is if you need a good chronograph for use with handguns or .17's to 50 cals, or cannot justify $600 for a system, you can't go wrong with the CED M2.